snoonetIRC/subgrok/README.md

 # "reddit" is configuration for our use of the reddit API
 reddit:
   poll_wait_duration: 10m # Time to wait between reddit API calls
   minimum_post_age: 2m    # How old the post must be to be displayed

+  username: myuser      # Your bot's reddit username
+  password: mypassword  # Your bot's reddit password
+  id: myid              # Your bot's application ID
+  secret: mysecret      # Your bot's application secret

 # "database" is configuration for the database
 database: